For those who wanted to see Jimmy Butler be more assertive on offense, Friday was your night.

 There's been a lot of talk about Butler's role and the number of shots he takes.
 Here's the thing about Butler: he's never been a volume shooter.
 Even when he was "the man" in Chicago, the highest amount of shots he averaged in a season is 16.5.

 That's not to say that there aren't times when Butler should be a little more selfish.
 But if anything, it should be encouraging given how unceremonious his departure from Minnesota was.
-He recognizes that talent that's around him and is fitting in with it.
+He recognizes the talent that's around him and is fitting in with it.

 "He was particularly aggressive tonight," JJ Redick said.
 "I thought every time that he felt like he had a matchup that he just went at that person's neck basically.
 He made plays.
 He ended up with [seven assists] so it wasn't just scoring the ball, it was driving, creating havoc.
 Just a level of aggression he's shown that at times for us and we'd love to see that every night for sure."